Sweden men's national football team: Rivalry

 Sweden's main rival is Denmark.
 The countries have played against each other 107 times, of which Sweden have won 47, drawn 20 and lost 40.
 The first match between the teams was an 8–0 Denmark win in May 1913.
-Sweden lost their first five matches against Denmark before their first win in October 1916 by the score 4–0.
+Sweden had their first win in October 1916 by the score 4–0.
 The first competitive match between the countries was as 1–0 win for Sweden in the group stage of UEFA Euro 1992.
-Both teams advanced from the group stage and Denmark went on to win the tournament.
 In UEFA Euro 2004 the teams drew 2–2 in the last group stage match, ensuring that both teams advanced at the expense of Italy.
 In the qualification for UEFA Euro 2008, Sweden were awarded a 3–0 win away against Denmark after a Danish fan invaded the pitch and attacked the referee.
-The reverse fixture ended in a goalless draw and Sweden qualified for the final tournament.
+Sweden qualified for the final tournament.
 In the qualification for the 2010 FIFA World Cup, Sweden lost both matches against Denmark by 1–0 and failed to qualify for the World Cup.
-In the play-offs round of the qualification for UEFA Euro 2016, Sweden defeated Denmark by 4–3 on aggregate to qualify for the final tournament.
+In the playoffs round of the qualification for UEFA Euro 2016, Sweden defeated Denmark by 4–3 on aggregate to qualify for the final tournament.
 The most recent match between the countries was won by Denmark by 2–0.